HarterHorst/docs.getutm.app/guest-support/linux.md

 When using Apple Virtualization backend, [directory sharing]({% link settings-apple/sharing.md %}) is enabled through VirtioFS.

 {: .note }
 VirtioFS is NOT the same as [VirtFS](#virtfs) which is used by the QEMU backend for directory sharing.
-The name for mounting the shared directory is always `shared`—it’s not the same as the folder name you chose when configuring the VM in UTM.
+The name for mounting the shared directory is always `share` — it’s not the same as the folder name you chose when configuring the VM in UTM.

 After making sure your Linux installation [supports VirtioFS](#drivers), you can mount the share with the following command: